-Table runners with pointed ends can look great when you want to add a tassel or bell.
-The added weight on the ends makes the runner sit well, particularly for outdoor windy conditions.
+Table runners with pointed ends can look great when adding a tassel or bell.
+The added weight on the ends makes the runner sit well, particularly in outdoor windy conditions.
 Here is how to make a table runner with pointed ends.

 - Cut your fabric with a seam allowance 1 inch larger than your desired finished size.

 - Turn your fabric to the wrong side and press over the raw edges on the long sides by ¼ inch (6mm).

 - Press them over again by ¾ inch (2cm)